arthyn/kartchners/site/products/plate-lunches.md

 > **_Monday_**
 >
-> fried boneless chicken thighs, broccoli and cheeses casserole , tomato and cucumber salad dinner roll
+> Baked Chicken (white or dark) rice dressing, fried okra and a dinner roll
 >
 > **_Tuesday_**
 >